-Given the streaming service’s consistent output of top tier shows and talented casts, Apple TV+’s pricing of $4.99 per month (with one week free for new users) is a hard attribute to ignore, especially as other streaming services continue to push their prices upwards.
+Given the streaming service’s consistent output of top tier shows and talented casts, Apple TV+’s pricing of $4.99 per month (with one week free for new users) is hard to ignore, especially as other streaming services continue to push their prices upwards.
 The following shows are prime examples of the kind of quality television Apple is putting out, and why the cost at which you can gain access today is unrivaled.

 The series deals in mature, alternate takes on history and its effects on gender, race, and just what society as a whole has to gain from matching pace with the Soviet Union technologically.